justTill/whereToLunch/README.md

 				* if you found your city copy the name e.q London, Cologne....
 	* You can change the title of the application.
 	* You can change the background image.
+	* You can change you timezone
+	    * this effects the time you get Slack messages or the daily deletion of the votes
 # Technologies

 * [Django](https://www.djangoproject.com/)